icinganalysis/icinganalysis.github.io/content/Conclusions of the Meteorology of Icing Clouds Thread.md

 More recent icing data with more recent instrumentation compares well to the 70+ year-old NACA data.

-Figure 1 of Cober and Isaac [^8] is one example.
+Figure 1 of Cober and Isaac [^9] is one example.
 It is copy-righted, but available on-line.
 While not every data point is within the Appendix C envelope, the differences have not been viewed as large enough to require revising the Appendix C regulation.

+Also see Jeck, 2008 [^5], for results from a database with 28,000 nmi of flight in icing data, including NACA-era measurements.
+There are many comparisons that include NACA data, many on a distance basis as in Figure 22 below.
+Jeck also includes proposed revisions to the icing envelopes (that no one has adopted, as far as I know).

+![Figure 22.
+The Entire Supercooled Cloud Database 6700 Icing Events Totaling 28,000 nmi in Icing Conditions (LWCs greater than 1.6 g/m 3 are from convective clouds.)](/images%2FJeck%20AR%2007-4%20Figure%2022.png)

 ## Conclusions